United States Computer Emergency Readiness Team

-US-CERT is responsible for analyzing and reducing cyber threats, vulnerabilities, disseminating cyber threat warning information, and coordinating incident response activities.
+US-CERT was a branch of the National Cybersecurity and Communications Integration Center of the Office of Cybersecurity and Communications.
+US-CERT was responsible for analyzing and reducing cyber threats, vulnerabilities, disseminating cyber threat warning information, and coordinating incident response activities.

-The division brings advanced network and digital media analysis expertise to bear on malicious activity targeting the networks within the United States and abroad.
+The division brought advanced network and digital media analysis expertise to bear on malicious activity targeting the networks within the United States and abroad.